WSB//TERMINAL

 Research

-Years of r/wallstreetbets — millions of comments, every ticker mention scored bullish or bearish by our purpose-built model, matched against market data.
-Here we use that dataset to answer one question at a time.
+Aggregated analysis of public r/wallstreetbets discussion, turned into ticker-level attention and stance indicators and matched against market data.
+Here we use it to answer one question at a time.
 Not financial advice.

 2026-07-07 · Event study